TypQxQ/Query-Endstop-Continuesly-in-Klipper/README.md

 QUERY_ENDSTOP_CONTINUESLY ENDSTOP=probe TRIGGERED=0\
 ```

-This will query the endstop 'probe' continuesly until it is not triggered,
+This will query the endstop 'probe' continuously until it is not triggered,
 with a 1 second delay between each query.
 The command will not return until the
  endstop is not triggered.